Andriano606/events-registration-app/readme.md

 ## Database Configuration and Seeding

-This application uses PostgreSQL for data storage.
+This application uses PostgreSQL for data storage and Knex.js for database migrations.
 Follow these steps to configure your database and populate it with initial data:

 1. **Set up your database:** Use the following commands to set up your database:

     ```sql
     CREATE DATABASE your_database_name;
+    CREATE USER your_username WITH PASSWORD 'your_password';
     GRANT ALL PRIVILEGES ON DATABASE your_database_name TO your_username;
     ```